Babai (Pashtun tribe)

-The Babai (بابئی) is a Pashtun tribe also known as Babi.
-Their traditional primary homeland is in Qalat, Zabul, located in Southern Afghanistan and Kandahar, and expand across Afghanistan, Pakistan and India.
+The Babai (بابئی or باباې) is a Pashtun tribe also known as Babi.
+Their traditional primary homeland is Quetta, Qalat (located in Southern Afghanistan) and Kandahar.
+It expands across Afghanistan and Pakistan.

 The tribe speaks the most archaic and soft dialect Pashto language, referred to as Kandahari Pashto dialect or the Southern Dialect.

+Babai is one of the sons of Ghorghasht & related to Kakar & Ghorghashti Tribes in the hierarchy of Tribal Confederation.